JFoederer/robotframeworkMBT/demo/Titanic/README.md

 * Run: `python run_game.py`
 * A matplotlib window will appear, change focus back to your terminal to play the game.

-If you enjoy the visual feedback, you can also enable it during the automated test runs.
+**Tip**: If you enjoy the visual feedback, you can also enable it during the automated demo runs.
 To do so, update the suite setup in `Titanic_scenarios` to run a second keyword:

     *** Settings ***
     Suite Setup       Run keywords    Enable map animation    Treat this test suite model-based